PrismarineJS/flying-squid/doc/contribute.md

 Directory architecture :

-* app.js : specific settings and actually start the server
+* app.js: specific settings and actually start the server
-* index.js : contain the generic server implementation
+* index.js: contain the generic server implementation
-* lib/ : contain the classes and functions used in the plugins
+* lib/: contain the classes and functions used in the plugins
-  * serverPlugins/ : server plugins that do things general to the server, properties and method are added to the server object in them
+  * serverPlugins/: server plugins that do things general to the server, properties and method are added to the server object in them
-  * playerPlugins/ : player plugins that do things for each player, properties and method are added to the player object in them
+  * playerPlugins/: player plugins that do things for each player, properties and method are added to the player object in them

-Structure of a server plugin :
+Structure of a server plugin:

 ```js
 module.exports=inject;